RaHughes/dog-party/README.md

 # Dog Party - Roger Hughes

 This is my first project submission while being a student at turing.
 The following is the Dog-Party indivdual project.
 This is a struggle for me.
 I have gotten down the very basics for CSS manipulation.
-S

 Some key takeaways from my expierience for this project are:
 1. HTML structure